erikbern/ann-benchmarks/README.rst

 Results
 -------

-This is very much a work in progress... more results coming later!

 1.19M vectors from GloVe (100 dimensions, trained from tweets), cosine similarity, run on an c4.2xlarge instance on EC2.

 .. figure:: https://raw.github.com/erikbern/ann-benchmarks/master/results/glove.png